SquidRanger27/my-fullstack-collection-query/README.md

 Improve the UI

-- Designed the user interface using Figma for a more polished and professional look.
+- Design the user interface using Figma for a more polished and professional look.
 - Let users save their favourite cheeses and post comments/ratings

 ### Stretch